No products in the cart.

 Some additional rules and regulations include restricted travel movements (must stay at approved lodging or use approved methods of travel), mandatory quarantines, specific PCR testing, digital health app check-in, departure testing, reduced services, limited venue capacity, and daily curfews.
 Masks are often required in public spaces.

 Many European countries have not lifted their restrictions for Americans yet.
 This list will only address some popular Caribbean destinations.
+Considering living the digital nomad life?
+Read more about digital nomad living in the Caribbean.

 Due to the variations in restrictions from country to country, I highly recommend that you carefully inspect the travel requirements of each country you plan to visit BEFORE booking anything with anyone.
 Some countries have laid out carefully detailed guides and you do not want to make a costly error.